List of school attacks in China: May 2014

-On May 20, 2014, a man armed with a meat cleaver slashed eight children on a playground located within the Macheng school in Hubei province.
+On May 20, 2014, a man armed with a meat cleaver slashed eight children on a playground located within the Macheng school in Hubei.
 Eight students were injured; one seriously, suffering major blood loss, with the other seven sustaining minor injuries.
 The perpetrator, identified as 35-year-old Chen Zuihang (陈最杭), was arrested without incident.
 Chen had a history of drug usage (being previously arrested for said crime in 2006 and 2011), and tested positive for methamphetamine in a urine test taken right after the incident.

 September 2014

-Dongfang stabbing

-A man stabbed three children to death at a primary school in central China and then committed suicide by jumping off a building.
-The attacker, identified by his surname Chen, broke into Dongfang Primary School in Hubei province around 10:20 in the morning.
-Wielding a knife, the man stabbed eight students and a teacher before committing suicide.
+On September 1, a man, identified by his surname Chen, broke into Dongfang Primary School in Shiyan, Hubei, around 10:20 in the morning.
+Wielding a knife, the man stabbed eight students and a teacher, killing three of the students, before committing suicide.

-Lingshan stabbing

 The same month, on September 26, four children were stabbed to death as they were walking to their school in Lingshan County, Guangxi.
 The 56-year-old suspect, Shi Jiangting (石健廷), who chased the children with a fruit knife, fled the scene on his rickshaw.
 Several days later, on October 9, his decomposed body was found hanging in the nearby mountains after committing suicide.

 March 2015

-On March 18, 2015, a student stabbed three of his classmates, two boys and a girl, at Shouchang Middle School in Jiande City, Hangzhou; their injuries were not life-threatening.
+On March 18, 2015, a student stabbed three of his classmates, two boys and a girl, at Shouchang Middle School in Jiande City, Zhejiang; their injuries were not life-threatening.
 The attack took place during nap time, and the perpetrator jumped out of a window before later being treated at a hospital.

 February 2016

-On February 29, 45-year-old Li Sijun injured ten schoolchildren (six boys and four girls) at Yangfan Primary School (扬帆小学) by stabbing them with a knife before escaping and committing suicide.
-The incident took place in Haikou, the capital city of the southern island province of Hainan.
+On February 29, 45-year-old Li Sijun injured ten schoolchildren (six boys and four girls) at Yangfan Primary School (扬帆小学) in Haikou, Hainan, by stabbing them with a knife before escaping and committing suicide.
 The motive for the attack is unclear.

 Later that same day, a man deliberately drove his jeep into the campus of Nanyang No. 1 Middle School in Henan, injuring 6 students who were leaving class, before driving off school grounds onto another group of students, hitting another 6, one fatally.
 The driver, Ma Gaochao, was arrested that same day.
 He was a retired prosecuting lawyer and member of the Chinese Communist Party.
 His motive had apparently been seeking revenge on society as he was caught up in a business dispute.
 Ma was charged with endangering public safety and sentenced to death in July 2017.